makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP95.md

 * Any outstanding payments that are owed to external parties and contributors but have not yet been paid.
 * If SAS-001 and/or its management are involved in active litigation and need to retain a subset of the budget to resolve legal disputes.

-[SAS-001 contributor MKR vesting](https://forum.makerdao.com/t/mip40c3-sp44-adding-sidestream-auction-services-core-unit-mkr-budget-sas-001/10802) will be accelerated to the nearest 6-month vest on completion of the wind-down.
+[SAS-001 contributor MKR vesting](https://forum.makerdao.com/t/mip40c3-sp44-adding-sidestream-auction-services-core-unit-mkr-budget-sas-001/10802) will be accelerated to the nearest six-month vest on completion of the wind-down.
 This means a contributor vesting 10 MKR annually would vest 5 MKR at completion of the wind-down.
 The above clause overrides the 12-month cliff.

 ### Return of Excess Funds

 As defined in the Budget Implementation section above, SAS-001 follows the SES Auditor Framework.
-Excess funds above the 3-month forecast will be returned on a monthly basis, meeting the requirements of [MIP4c2-SP14](https://forum.makerdao.com/t/mip4c2-sp19-mip40-budget-process-amendment/14250).
+Excess funds above the three-month forecast will be returned every month, meeting the requirements of [MIP4c2-SP14](https://forum.makerdao.com/t/mip4c2-sp19-mip40-budget-process-amendment/14250).

 ### Proposal Parameters

 This MIP40c3 subproposal provides the following options.

 - A: Abstain
-- B: Approve New budget
+- B: Approve budget
 - C: Reject budget

 ### Related Documents